evgenyigumnov/rustsn/README.md

 # rustsn

-A Rust-based tool that automates the generation, compilation, and testing of Rust code using Language Model Models (LLMs).
+A Rust-based tool that automates the generation, compilation, and testing of Rust code using  Large Language Models (LLMs).
 It interacts with LLMs to generate code based on user-provided explanations, compiles the code, resolves dependencies, and runs tests to ensure functionality.

 ## Project name explanation